kdbisen/bisen/DISTRIBUTION_README.md

 - Java is not installed or not in your PATH
 - Install Java 17+ and try again

-### "Port 8080 is already in use"
+### "Port 2000 is already in use"
-- Another application is using port 8080
+- Another application is using port 2000
-- Stop that application or change the port in `application.yml`
+- Stop that application or change the port in the application configuration

 ### Application won't start
 - Check that Java 17+ is installed: `java -version`